THE STORY OF CABEL T-B RECORDING

 This was the

-fourteenth official radio broadcast for Cabel T-B. This recording
+14th official radio broadcast for Cabel T-B. This recording began

 because the beginning of the broadcast involved "tripping out", but other